Kipp Lennon

 Christopher Joel "Kipp" Lennon (born March 12, 1960) is an American musician, songwriter, and actor.
 Lennon is a founding member of the folk rock band Venice.
 His role in the band includes performing as a lead vocalist and percussionist.
-Kipp Lennon has also been a member of the progressive rock act Ambrosia since 2021 and currently tours with the group.
+Lennon was also a member of the progressive rock band Ambrosia from 2021 to 2024.

 Early and personal life

 Lennon was born in Venice, California, the son of William and Isabelle Lennon.
 His given name is Christopher.
-The explanation he gives for his nickname is: "When I was brought home from the hospital as a brand new baby, March 1960, everyone was calling me 'Chrissy', like people do with newborns.
+The explanation he gives for his nickname is: "When I was brought home from the hospital as a brand new baby, everyone was calling me 'Chrissy', like people do with newborns.
 You add an 'e' or 'y' or whatever to their name as an instant nickname.
 Okay, so my brother Joe was three years old, and he couldn't say 'Chrissy', and kept saying 'Kippy'.
 My brother Dan, who was ten, thought that was hilarious, and from that day on, literally my first day at home, I was dubbed Kippy, never to be called Christopher again except by doctors, teachers, cops, and my mom if she was mad at me."
-Lennon is the youngest brother of the popular female quartet The Lennon Sisters, who rose to fame on The Lawrence Welk Show and continued a successful singing career in the subsequent decades.
+Lennon is the youngest brother of the popular female quartet The Lennon Sisters, who rose to fame on The Lawrence Welk Show and continued a successful singing career in the subsequent decades.ancestry was a mixture of Mexican, Spanish, German, and Irish.
+Isabelle's maternal grandfather, Pablo Alvarez (1857–1905), was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho (1864–1938), was from Wilmington, California.
+Pablo's great-great-great-grandfather, Bernardo Salgado De Oliberos, was born in San Andrés, Spain.

 When Lennon was nine years old, he and his family endured the shooting death of their father, William.
-Chet Young, a stalker who believed himself to be married to Kipp's sister Peggy (of The Lennon Sisters), felt that the father stood in the way and had to be eliminated.
+Chet Young, a stalker who believed himself to be married to Kipp's sister Peggy (of The Lennon Sisters), felt that their father stood in the way and had to be eliminated.
 Lying in wait, Young shot him in the parking lot of the Marina Del Rey golf course and two months later, used the same gun to commit suicide.
 The family later discovered an unopened letter having a cutout of Mr. Lennon, a picture of a gun pointed at his head, and the words "High Noon" (the time of the murder).